-- Manali-Leh Highway -- the most popular route.
+- Manali-Leh Highway is the most popular route.
 It through five high mountain passes including Rohtang Pass in the Pir Panjal range, and three passes in the Zanskar range (Baralacha Pass, Lachulung Pass, and Taglang Pass at 17,480 feet above sea level).
 This route does have a steep ascent, which may cause altitude sickness.
 It's open from around mid-June until early October.
 However, travel becomes risky from mid-September onward due to chance of snow, and reduced options for accommodations and transport (many buses and taxis stop running).
-Read more about visiting Manali in this Manali travel guide.

-- Srinagar-Leh Highway (NH 1D) -- the most reliable and least challenging route.
+- The Srinagar-Leh Highway (NH 1D) is the most reliable and least challenging route.
 It runs alongside the Indus River and via Zoji Pass, Drass (the second coldest inhabited place on Earth), Kargil, and Fotu Pass (the highest pass on the route at an altitude of 13,479 feet above sea level).
 It's usually open from mid-May or early June until the end of October or mid-November.
 However, July and August are best avoided, as you'll have to contend with both monsoon rain and the bulk of pilgrims going on the Amarnath Yatra.
 In addition, some people may wish to avoid Srinagar and Kashmir due to the ongoing civil unrest there.
-Read more about visiting Srinagar in this Srinagar travel guide.

 The main trekking season extends from June to September in Ladakh.
 However, the Chadar Trek is a renowned winter trek in the region.
 From mid-January until the end of February, the Zanskar River forms a slab of ice so thick that it's possible for humans to walk across it.
 It's the only way in and out of the snow-bound Zanskar region.
 The Chadar Trek, with durations ranging from seven to 21 days, moves from cave to cave along this icy "road".

-- Sindhu Darshan Festival (June) -- performing arts and culture on the banks of the Sindhu River.
+- The Sindhu Darshan Festival (June) is a performing art and culture festival on the banks of the Sindhu River.

-- Hemis Festival (June or July) -- two days of traditional music, colorful masked dances, and a fair full of striking handicrafts at Hemis Monastery.
+- The Hemis Festival (June or July) is celebrated with two days of traditional music, colorful masked dances, and a fair full of striking handicrafts at Hemis Monastery.

-- Ladakh Marathon (September) -- various running races in and around Leh, for Indian and international competitors.
+- The Ladakh Marathon (September) hosts various running races in and around Leh, for Indian and international competitors.

-- Ladakh Festival (September) -- the tourist season winds up in Leh with the biggest festival of the region.
+- The tourist season winds up in Leh with Ladakh Festival (September), the biggest festival of the region.
 It features a captivating street procession, polo matches, archery shows, cultural performances, and handicraft exhibitions.

-- Nubra Festival (September) -- folk dances and music at different villages.
+- September's Nubra Festival brings folk dances and music to different villages.

-- Losar (December or January) -- a 15 day festival that marks the beginning of the New Year in Ladakh.
+- Losar is a 15-day festival that marks the beginning of the New Year in Ladakh.
 The main celebrations happen on the first three days.

-- Spituk Festival (January or February) -- the annual two day gustor ritual at Spituk Monastery.
+- Spituk Festival, held in January or Fabruary, marks the annual two-day gustor ritual at Spituk Monastery.

-- Dosmoche (February) -- a grand two day celebration of good over evil, originally started by Ladakh royalty, at Leh Palace, and Diskit and Likir monasteries.
+- Dosmoche, held in February, is part of a grand two-day celebration of good over evil, originally started by Ladakh royalty, at Leh Palace, and Diskit and Likir monasteries.